 NDP Leader Jagmeet Singh, tweeted, “My heart goes out to the families of the murdered and all those impacted by this act of terror.
 Islamophobia kills - and has no place anywhere in the world.”

-Andrew Scheer, the leader of the Conservative Party, was criticized for his initial tweet which did not reference Muslims or Islam.
+Andrew Scheer, the leader of the Conservative Party, has been criticized for his statement regarding, which does not reference Muslims or Islam.
 Instead, he said “freedom has come under attack in New Zealand as peaceful worshippers are targeted in a despicable act of evil.”
-Fifteen hours later, Scheer made a second statement in which he explicitly mentioned mosques and Muslims, saying he wanted to "express both my deep sadness at the tragic loss of innocent life and my profound condemnation of this cowardly and hateful attack on the Muslim community."

 Critics referenced Scheer’s recent speech in Ottawa to the United We Roll/Yellow Vests convoy—a group rife with virulent anti-Islamic rhetoric—where he spoke to the same crowd as Faith Goldy, one of Canada’s most recognizable far-right pundits who routinely posits similar ideas regarding birth rates and population replacement as was found in the shooter's manifesto.

 The Conservative Party of Canada’s close relationship with pundits who regularly demonize Muslims has also been criticized.
 Former director of far-right outlet Rebel Media, Hamish Marshall, is Scheer’s campaign manager, and the Conservative Party's national campaign manager.